Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/yes-no-intents.md

 ## Test your Flow by using the Interaction Panel

-!!! note
+!!! tip
-    Yes/No Intents are not supported in the [Expert mode](../../tools/interaction-panel/interaction-panel.md#expert-mode) setting.
+    Started from Cognigy 4.47, Yes/No Intents are supported in [Expert mode](../../tools/interaction-panel/interaction-panel.md#expert-mode).

 Check if the Yes/No Intent feature works as expected via the [Interaction Panel](../../tools/interaction-panel/context.md):